-- > Ensure the temperature of the area where charging will occur is between -4°F and 140°F (-20 and 60C) - > Plug the charger into a standard 110VAC wall outlet. - > Remove the battery from the truck and insert it into the charger.
+- Ensure the temperature of the area where charging will occur is between -4°F and 140°F (-20 and 60C) - Plug the charger into a standard 110VAC wall outlet. - Observe the LED group on the charger base.
+Confirm that the blue power light (1) on the charger illuminates. - Remove the battery from the truck and insert it into the charger.

 The battery will only go into the charger one way.
 Note the position of the contacts on the bottom of the battery and align with those on the charger before inserting the battery.
+Guide ridges are provided on the battery sides to align with recesses in the sides of the charger.